recourcefulcoder/VKCloneBackend/services/user/README.md

 Password is automatically hashed on user creation - since that, password validation on user creation/update must be done outside from SQLAlchemy ORM model (via Pydantic models, for example)

+### Pydantic models

+#### UserInfo

+Declares structure for fetch_user dependency (one checking validation and providing user credentials for usage inside endpoint handler) and structure of /info response JSON object.

+Defines fields:
+- id
+- username
+- email
+- created_date

+#### UserUpdate
+Declares structure of possible JSON payload for updating user on /change-info endpoint.
+All fields defined are not required, those not mentioned are not taken into account on /change-info processing

+Defines fields:
+- password
+- email
+- username

 ### Endpoints